FREVA-CLINT/freva-deployment/docs/deployment/Installation.md

 files into the container.

-## Commands after installation:
+## Sub Commands after installation:
-The `pip install` command will create *three* different commands:
+The deployment software consists of *three* different sub-commands:
-- `deploy-freva`: Main deployment command.
+- `deploy-freva`: Main deployment command via text user interface (tui).
-- `deploy-freva-cmd`: Run already configured deployment.
-This is a legacy command please use `deploy-freva cmd` instead.
+- `deploy-freva cmd`: Run already configured deployment.
-- `freva-migrate`: Command line interface to manage project migration from old freva systems to new ones.
-This command is only available in the docker container image and if the software was installed via *pip*
+- `deploy-freva migrate`: Command line interface to manage project migration from old freva systems to new ones.

 > ``📝``: You can use the `-l` flag of the `deploy-freva cmd` command or tick the *local deployment only* box in the setup page of the text user